TIBHannover/cross-modal_entity_consistency/README.md

 ```<document_ID>.json```.
 In addition, the news texts are stored along with all other dataset information in a new
 file: ```dataset_with_text.jsonl```.

 **Tip:** The script checks whether an article has already been crawled.
-We recommend to run the script several times
+We recommend running the script several times
 as some documents might be missing due to timeouts in earlier iterations.

 **Known Issues:** We are aware that some Websites have changed the news content or their overall template.
-For this
-reason, the texts can differ from our dataset.
+For this reason, the texts can differ from our dataset.
 Please contact us (eric.mueller@tib.eu) for further information.

 ### Download Images